toddproject/todd/README.md

 ToDD
 ====

-> **NOTE** - This project is frozen for now.
-As of the last released version, ToDD had accomplished much of what it set out to accomplish in the "proof of concept" phase, but didn't move past that stage very far.
+> **NOTE** - I started this project in 2015, as part of my effort to learn the Go programming language.
+I really enjoyed working on this project, but have learned a lot since then.
+So, I've decided to archive this repository while I figure out what I want to do next.
 If you want to use the code as it stands, please check out the latest released tag [here](https://github.com/toddproject/todd/releases/tag/before-rebuild).
-Our hope is that at some point in the near future, we can collaborate on a new design that takes the lessons learned from the first version of ToDD, and makes something much better.
+My hope is that at some point in the near future, I can collaborate with some like-minded folks on a new design that takes the lessons learned from the first version of ToDD, and makes something much better.
 Thanks to all that have contributed to ToDD thus far.

 [![Build Status](https://travis-ci.org/toddproject/todd.svg?branch=master)](https://travis-ci.org/toddproject/todd)
 [![Documentation Status](https://readthedocs.org/projects/todd/badge/?version=latest)](http://todd.readthedocs.org/en/latest/?badge=latest)
 [![Go Report Card](https://goreportcard.com/badge/github.com/toddproject/todd)](https://goreportcard.com/report/github.com/toddproject/todd)

 ToDD stands for "Testing on Demand: Distributed!".
 ToDD is an extensible framework for providing natively distributed testing on demand.

-> ToDD should be considered "early alpha" status at this point.
-Current efforts are focused primarily at increasing test coverage and greater reliability, in order to move ToDD into a more stable, beta status.

 # Overview